dufferzafar/win-butler/README.md

   * Maps to Alt+F4
   * But in some applications to Ctrl+W

-* Copy selected File/Folder's path.

-* Add other scripts:
-  * Renamer

 ## <a name="changelog"></a>Changelog

+* **2.5**:

+  Refactored: Broke the code into more different files.

-* Refactored: Selectfiles.
+  Refactored: Selectfiles.
 Leaner Code.
-* Added: Select multiple files in explorer.
+  Added: Select multiple files in explorer.
 Ctrl + S.
-* Fixed: Ctrl+Up, Ctrl+Down now don't mess with VLC's default volume control.
+  Fixed: Ctrl+Up, Ctrl+Down now don't mess with VLC's default volume control.
-* Added: PgUp, PgDn Scrolling in any console window.
+  Added: PgUp, PgDn Scrolling in any console window.
-* Added: Date/Time Hotstrings.
+  Added: Date/Time Hotstrings.

 * **2.3**: